timmyengelman/timmyengelman/README.md

-<h1 align="center">Hi there!</h1>
+Hey!

-<h2 align="center">I'm Timmy Engelman, a current senior in high school looking to pursue computer science and web development.
+I'm Timmy Engelman, a current senior in high school looking to pursue computer science and web development.

-<h3 align="left">Aspiring software developer passionate about building interactive and user-friendly web apps.
-Currently learning full-stack development with a focus on clean code and responsive design.</h3>
+Aspiring software developer passionate about building interactive and user-friendly web apps.
+Currently learning full-stack development with a focus on clean code and responsive design.</h4>

 - 🔭 I’m currently working on [To-Do List](https://timmyengelman.github.io/Timmy-Engelman/)